walles/exactype/README.md

 * Gestures for common operations (including typing space)

 # TODO
-* Create an IME that when selected shows an empty view
 * Draw a Swedish keyboard in the view
 * Insert characters in the text when the user presses the keys
 * Implement a working SHIFT key